KaungHtetCho-22/mkdocs-bio/docs/ai.md

 ## **Models**

 ### Sound Classification Model
 The audio classification model is adapted from [4th Place Solution: Knowledge Distillation Is All You Need](https://www.kaggle.com/competitions/birdclef-2023/writeups/atfujita-4th-place-solution-knowledge-distillation).
-The modified version of the model can be found at [Biodiversity Audio Classification](https://github.com/diwas-lamsal/biodiversity-audio?tab=readme-ov-file).
+The modified version of the model can be found at [Biodiversity Audio Classification Training](https://github.com/KaungHtetCho-22/Biodiversity/tree/main/audio_classification_training).

 - **Input:**
   - Each collected raw audio file contains 10 minutes length which is then splitted into 20 second-chunks.
 Mel-spectrograms (<a href="#melspectrogram">Figure 2</a>) are extracted from audio chunks and they serve as the input of the audio classification model training.